rnajena/sugar/docs/src/tutorial_imaging.rst

 .. image:: _static/ali3.png
     :width: 40%

-The plotting function takes a lot of options, also for marking or plotting feature regions with different colors.
+The plotting function has many options, including marking of plotting feature regions with different colors.
-Mulitline plots are not supported.
+Multi-line plots are not supported.
-If you need these, consider converting the sequences to an biotite ``Alignment`` object via `seqs.tobiotite(msa=True) <.BioBasket.tobiotite>` and using
+If you need these, consider converting the sequences to a biotite ``Alignment`` object via `seqs.tobiotite(msa=True) <.BioBasket.tobiotite>` and using
 `Biotite's plotting capabilities <https://www.biotite-python.org/latest/examples/gallery/sequence>`_.